davejacobs/mint/README.md

       d.style_destination = 'styles'
     end

-Because :style\_destination translates internally to :destination (so that it can be passed to the style initializer), setting :style\_destination is meaningless in a document block.
+Because `:style_destination` translates internally to `:destination` (so that it can be passed to the style initializer), setting `:style_destination` is meaningless in a document block.
+Instead, you should do the following:

+    Document.new content do |d|
+      # The right way to block-initialize a style destination:
+      d.style.destination = 'styles'
+    end

 *(Should this change?
 Maybe I'll fix that.)*